garrardkitchen/resume/content/_index.md

 - **Head of Cloud Platform** @ [Carfinance247](http://www.carfinance247.co.uk)

-At Carfinance 247, our infrastructure and hosting platforms are legacy.
-To stabilize the real-estate of amassed web applications, APIs (some microservices, mostly coarse-grained RESTful services), and workers, I am spearheading this digital transformation effort - guided in part by the Azure Cloud Adaption Framework.
-I am no stranger when it comes to the cloud.
-I have been **Cloud First**, and a **Serverless advocate** for many years on both the Azure and AWS cloud platforms.
-I have a passion for cloud-native, twelve-factor apps, patterns, standards, and their huge impact on the enterprise and small business.
-I feel the most comfortable when working with cloud providers.
+I am leading the digital transformation of Carfinance 247, where our infrastructure and hosting platforms are outdated.
+I am using the Azure Cloud Adaption Framework to help modernize our web applications, APIs (some microservices, mostly coarse-grained RESTful services), and workers.
+I have a lot of experience and enthusiasm for the cloud.
+I have always followed a **Cloud First** and **Serverless** approach on both the Azure and AWS cloud platforms.
+I am passionate about cloud-native, twelve-factor apps, patterns, standards, and their benefits for the enterprise and small business.
+I enjoy working with cloud providers the most.

-This effort has lead me to creating, using AKS clusters, our new platform.
-I have designed our CICD strategy to modernize our legacy .NET Framework, .NET Core and NodeJS workloads and to deploy them to the Azure cloud.
-All this, while keeping complexity to a minimum and avoiding cognitive overload.
-To compliment our new plaform, I have architected and implemented a Hub & Spoke network topology so we can securely access resources that are behind private endpoints from our corporate network, and resolve DNS names between Azure and our own on-prem DCs.
-I manage a small but senior team.
+I have created our new platform using AKS clusters as part of the digital transformation effort.
+I have devised our CICD strategy to update our legacy .NET Framework, .NET Core and NodeJS workloads and to migrate them to the Azure cloud.
+I have done this while simplifying the process and reducing mental load.
+To support our new platform, I have designed and built a Hub & Spoke network topology that allows us to securely access resources behind private endpoints from our corporate network, and to resolve DNS names between Azure and our on-prem DCs.
+I lead a small but experienced team.

-This is a list of technologies and backing services I am pioneering here at CF247, as well as using on a day to day basis and responsible for:
+These are the technologies and backing services that I am introducing and leading at CF247, as well as working with and managing daily:

 - Cloud Architecture
 - Azure Administration (Excl AAD)